rdpeng/artofdatascience/manuscript/inference.md

 ![Population of Penguins with Turquoise and Purple Hats](images/penguin3.png)

-Now suppose you wanted to know how what proportion of the *population* of penguins wears turqoise hats.
+Now suppose you wanted to know how what proportion of the *population* of penguins wears turquoise hats.
 But there's a catch--you don't have the time, money, or ability to take care of 10 penguins.
 Who does?
 You can only afford to take care of three penguins, so you randomly sample three of these 10 penguins.

 ![Sample of 3 Penguins from Population](images/penguin2.png)